 - Student is low-income, first-generation college student or has a disability

-Tutorial Services - Free one-on-one tutoring is available for eligible participants upon request for all general education classes or courses from within the major field of study.
+Tutorial Services - Free tutoring is available for eligible participants upon request for all general education classes or courses from within the major field of study.
 Tutors are carefully selected based on their understanding of the subject they are tutoring and receive training in how to mentor tutees in good study habits and study strategies.

 Computer Labs - SSS has two modern computer labs providing students access to 14 computer stations.
-SSS helps new students with computer student account questions; provides software to assist with course requirements; has the most modern scanners available in both labs; provides color and black-and-white printers for school related educational needs.
+SSS helps new students with computer student account questions; provides software to assist with course requirements; has the most modern scanners available in both labs; provides color and black-and-white printers for school-related educational needs.

 Office Equipment - Copy machine and fax machine for school or educational needs.